justinalm/justinalm.github.io/about.markdown

         <div class="fn center w-100 w-60-ns ph4 lh-copy">
             <h3 class="mv0"><strong>Interaction Designer – <a href="http://www.ecuad.ca/">Emily Carr University of Art &amp; Design</a></strong></h3>
             <p class="mt0 silver"><strong><em>Feb.
 2012 — Apr.
 2012</em></strong></p>
-            <p>I designed the website for The <a href="http://grad2012.ecuad.ca/">2012 Emily Carr University Graduation Exhibition Catalogue</a> and directed the deployment of the site to Emily Carr’s server.
-Working with a team of students handing the identity of the exhibition, I presented concepts, prototypes, development of HTML, CSS, jQuery, and PHP, throughout the design and production of the catalogue website.
-The website was designed to make student work easily accessible on any device and major browsers.</p>
+            <p>I designed the website for The <a href="http://grad2012.ecuad.ca/">2012 Emily Carr University Graduation Exhibition Catalogue</a> and managed the deployment of the site to Emily Carr’s server.
+Working with a team of students handing visual identity of the exhibition, I presented concepts, prototypes, development of HTML, CSS, jQuery, and PHP, throughout the design and production of the catalogue and website.
+The website was designed to make student work easily accessible on any device and across all major browsers.</p>
         </div>
         <div class="fn center w-100 w-60-ns ph4 lh-copy">
             <h3 class="mv0"><strong>Research Assistant – <a href="http://www.ecuad.ca/">Emily Carr University of Art &amp; Design</a></strong></h3>